duckdb/duckdb-web/docs/guides/meta/duckdb_environment.md

 ## Platform

-The platform information consists of the operating system, compiler, and, optionally, the compiler.
+The platform information consists of the operating system, system architecture, and, optionally, the compiler.
 The platform is used when [installing extensions](../../extensions/working_with_extensions#platforms).
 To retrieve the platform, use the following `PRAGMA`: